 Address: Aungier Street Dublin 2

 Our thanks to Eveleen for allowing us the opportunity to experience Fab Food Trails in Dublin on a complimentary basis.
-Our thanks also to Chris who was knowledgeable not only in the history but also in Irish cuisine and food in general.
+Our thanks also to Chris who was knowledgeable not only in history but also in Irish cuisine and food in general.
 It was a pleasure to be in his company.

 For our readers, the Fab Food Trails tour changes the venues on each of the walks.